idslabudec/finite-element-modelling-nervous-system-stimulation/README.md

 ## Contributing

-Any contributions you make are **greatly appreciated**.
+Any contributions you make will be **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
-Don't forget to give the project a star!
-Thanks again!
+Please don't forget to give the project a star.
+Thank you again!

 1. Fork the Project
 2. Create your Feature Branch